getbraincloud/braincloud-docs/docs/api/2_capi/redemptioncode/index.md

 # Redemption Code

-A redemption is a special code that gives the user that redeems it additional benefits within an app.
-Codes may be digital-only, or printed upon physical cards and sold separately at retail.
-A user redeems them by entering them on a special screen in the app.
+A Redemption Code is the alphanumeric code found on gift certificates, promotional coupons or other promotional offers that are used to obtain a benefit.
+Codes may be digital-only or printed upon physical cards and sold separately at retail.
+A user redeems them by entering the code into a special screen of the app.

 <%= data.branding.productName %>'s Redemption Code feature supports two very different mechanisms for redemption codes: